TheChrisland/FastMJPG/README.md

 It can be integrated directly into your C application as a library, piped to your application via a file descriptor, or used exclusively as a command line tool.

+## Alpha

+**FastMJPG is currently in a public alpha state.
+It is feature complete, and all known bugs have been fixed, though more issues are expected to be discovered as it is used by more people.
+It is not recommended for use in critical production environments at this time.**

 ## Install

 ```sh